There a number of truisms in life and one is that you generally get what you pay for in the Comox Valley real estate market.

 How many times in life have you found these expressions to be true?
 For me, they were true more times than not.
 In the same context, when you think about the purchase of a product or service, what is the one question that you most commonly ask?
 Perhaps the following question comes to mind often.

-Sellers often ask how much is it going to cost me?
+Comox Valley home sellers often ask how much is it going to cost me?

 The cost of acquisition is only one side of the equation.
 We usually have to give something to get something.
 Cost is what we have to give up.
 The benefit is what we get in return.
 Does the benefit outweigh all of the cost?
+In the case of the real property market it takes time, effort and money to sell Comox Valley homes.
+If the home takes a long time to sell the monthly real estate expenses can add up quickly.

 Value = Benefit / Cost